amanraj41/neuropathology-dl/QUICKSTART.md

 ## Dataset Format

-Your dataset should be organized like this:
+Your dataset should be organized with one folder per class (folder names become class labels):

 ```
 your_dataset/
-├── Glioma/
+├── Class_1/
 │   ├── image1.jpg
 │   ├── image2.jpg
 │   └── ...
-├── Meningioma/
+├── Class_2/
 │   ├── image1.jpg
-│   ├── image2.jpg
 │   └── ...
-├── Pituitary/
-│   ├── image1.jpg
-│   ├── image2.jpg
-│   └── ...
-└── Normal/
+└── Class_N/
-    ├── image1.jpg
-    ├── image2.jpg
     └── ...
 ```

 ### Recommended Dataset

-**Brain MRI Images for Brain Tumor Detection** (Available on Kaggle)
-- ~3000 MRI images
-- 4 classes: Glioma, Meningioma, Pituitary, No Tumor
+**Kaggle Brain MRI 17-Class Dataset** (Used for this implementation)
+- 17 neuropathology classes across T1, T1C+, T2 modalities
 - Pre-processed and ready to use
+- Comprehensive clinical spectrum

+**Note**: This system's UI and clinical descriptions are tailored for the 17-class dataset.
+Using a different dataset requires updating `src/utils/helpers.py` to match your specific classes.

 To use:
 1. Download from Kaggle
-2. Extract to a directory
+2. Extract to `data/brain_mri_17/`
-3. Run training script with that directory
+3. Run training: `python train.py --data_dir data/brain_mri_17`

 ## What to Explore